Family Fun Day to provide family fun and resources for mental wellness - Shelby County Reporter

 HELENA – Central Alabama Wellness is set to host a Family Fun Day at the Helena Amphitheater on April 10, as part of their “Be Well Shelby” campaign, which seeks to provide mental wellness resources and information.

-The event will be loaded with a lot of things for the whole family such as games, a live band, DJs, Zumba, prizes, food trucks and more things that the entire family can enjoy.
+The event will be loaded with activities such as games, a live band, DJs, Zumba, prizes, food trucks and more things that the entire family can enjoy.

 According to Prevention Director Zina Cartwell, Central Alabama Wellness has partnered with Vineyard Family Services, Compact and Impact Helena to host this event which will also provide resources for mental wellness.